goatshriek/stumpless/README.md

 ## Quick Build and Install
-Stumpless only requires cmake and a cmake-supported build toolchain (like GCC or Visual Studio) to build.
+Stumpless only requires CMake and a CMake-supported build toolchain (like GCC or Visual Studio) to build.
 For a system using the standard GNU make toolchain, you can simply do: